tao-dot-com/patrol_subnet/docs/validating.md

 See (https://docs.docker.com/engine/install/)

 ### 3. Configure docker
 The validator requires a SQL database.
+Either a local or external Postgresql database is supported.
+Other database engines may be used but these are not supported.
-This can be either a Postgresql database (recommended) or an embedded SQLite database The database is configured using a URL e.g.
+The database is configured using a URL e.g.
 `postgres+asyncpg://<user>:<password>@<host>:<port>/<db name>` (PostgreSQL)
 The validator is configured using environment variables.
 Example docker-compose.yml files are given below.